 You couldn’t have a list of high-quality affordable watches without including Seiko.
 The Seiko 5 range in particular is of outstanding value.
 The ‘5’ is in reference to the five base qualities Seiko demands from Seiko 5 watches: automatic winding, a day-date display, high water resistance, a protected or recessed crown, and a durable case and bracelet.

 The 5 range encompasses a wide variety of different watches including field, dress and dive watches, but it’s the latter that most watch fans opt for.
 The Seiko 5 SRPD is a stand-out: the modern successor to the hugely popular SKX range of dive watches, it’s a handsome and durable piece that’ll give you plenty of kudos.

 There are plenty to pick from but we like this SRPD reference in particular.
 The deep, subtle green colour is a bit unusual and very on-trend.
 The stainless steel bracelet is another big plus.

 Tissot Tradition Quartz

 Tissot is one of those brands where you’re not sure how they do it for the money.
 The Swiss watchmaker is a household name thanks to its superb, refined yet reasonably-priced timepieces.
 There’s a reason most people’s “first nice watch” is a Tissot.

-The Tradition is also available with an automatic movement if you’re willing to stump up a few more bones, but if not, this model’s reliable quartz movement will serve you fine.
+This model is also available with a Swissmatic automatic movement if you’re willing to stump up a few more bones, but if not, this model’s reliable quartz movement will serve you fine.